kanhua/CarND-Behavioral-Cloning-P3/writeup_report.md

 ### Collection of the training dataset

 I found the quality of training data is very critical to the success of enabling the car to finish the entire lap.
 With good quality of data, the size of training set can be greatly reduced.
 Good training dataset should span a large volume of the "feature" space, that is, the dataset should cover as much as landscapes and driving scenarios as possible.
-However, bad driving behaviour in the dataset should be minimized because they are essentially nosiy data.
+On the other hand, bad driving behaviour in the dataset should be minimized because they are essentially nosiy data.

 I found the following tips useful for collecting the driving data for training:

 1. Making the turns as smooth as possible
 Our model treat an image/steering pair as an independent event.
 A zig-zag turn will make the trained network make wrong judgement during the turn.
 For example, a zig-zag turn may have a moment that steering angle is zero, which gives wrong information during the training.
-I therefore recommend using a mouse or a joystick intead of using a keyboard, since keyboard strokes makes the left and right turns more discrete.
+I therefore recommend using a mouse or a joystick instead of using a keyboard, since keyboard strokes make the left and right turns more discrete.

 2. Recovery data
-Recovery data is very useful in rescuing the unexpected driving behavior.
+Recovery data is very useful for rescuing the unexpected driving behavior.
 I deliberately steer a car off the center of the lane and record how it recovers.
-After that, I delete the data entries with steering value is zero, because these entries contains the actions of driving the car towards the sideline, which should not be learned by the model.
+After that, I delete the data entries with steering value is zero, because these data entries contains the actions of driving the car towards the sideline, which should not be learned by the model.

 ## Dataset for validation

 Rather than randomly selecting a portion of train dataset as the validation data in runtime, I use a completely separated driving data as the validation data.
 When I focused on training the car to drive track 1, I used the sample data provided by Udacity as the validation data.
 When I focused on training the car to drive on track 2, I use a small set of driving data on track 2 as the validation data to monior the training process.

-### Preprocessing
+### Preprocessing of the images
 Each image was preprocessed by the following steps:(see ```image_preprocess.py``` )

 - Remove the top 60 pixels that contains the landscape and the bottom 25 pixels that contains the car hood.